-Signs That Your Parrot Likes You
+Signs That A Parrot Likes You

 It may even grind against your neck to show love or click as a greeting.
-You can be sure your parrot loves you when these signs of affection accompany beak grinding:
+You can be sure the parrot loves you when these signs of affection accompany beak grinding:

 Preening is when parrots clean dust, dirt, or parasites off their feathers.
 They use their beaks to pick at the feathers, separate them, or brush them.
 Parrots won’t do this unless they feel comfortable.

 Dilated pupils can also indicate stress when accompanied by puffed feathers or defensive behavior.